-The assigned readings and exercises for each class should be completed before attending that class, except for the first class.
-As this course depends heavily on discussion and at times, practice exercises and illustrations, attendance at all sessions is required and is critical to the student's success in the course.
+Each class's assigned readings and exercises should be completed before attending that class, except for the first class.
+As this course depends heavily on discussion and, at times, practice exercises and illustrations, attendance at all sessions is required and is critical to the student's success in the course.
 In case of illness or emergency, notify the instructor as soon as possible.
-If you find yourself having difficulty in this course, please contact the instructor immediately for assistance.
-If you simply want more discussion with the instructor about any aspect of the course, please visit my office during office hours or at a more convenient pre-arranged time.
+If you have difficulty in this course, please contact me immediately for assistance.
+If you simply want more discussion about any aspect of the course, please visit my office during office hours or at a more convenient prearranged time.

-Students will be held accountable for delivered lectures, assigned readings, and any announcements that will be made in class from time to time.
-If a student is unable to attend a particular class, it will be his/her responsibility to find out what was missed.
-For optimal learning and readiness for class participation, students are expected to attend class regularly (no less than 80% attendance) and to read the assigned chapters before coming to class on the dates indicated on the timetable, except, of course, for the first session.
+You are accountable for delivered lectures, assigned readings, and any announcements that will be made in class from time to time.
+If you are unable to attend a particular class, it is your responsibility to find out what was missed.
+For optimal learning and readiness for class participation, you are expected to attend class regularly (no less than 80% attendance) and to read the assigned chapters/topics before coming to class on the dates indicated on the timetable, except, of course, for the first session.
 Past course records show that class attendance is highly correlated with the final grade in the course.

-If a student foresees that he/she will be unable to write a test or exam at a scheduled time due to illness or emergency, he/she should notify the instructor immediately, preferably one day in advance.
-A message may be left on the instructor's voice mail (780-539-2061) or e-mail (aalasadi@gprc.ab.ca) together with a phone number where the student may be reached to arrange for an alternative date to write the test, if feasible.
-Failure to notify the instructor will result in a grade of zero for the test that was missed, unless proof is presented that the student was physically or mentally unable to do so due to a sudden illness or emergency or to unavoidable circumstances beyond the student's control.
+If you foresee that you will be unable to write a test or exam at the scheduled time due to illness or emergency, you should notify me immediately, preferably one day in advance.
+A message may be left on my voice mail (780-539-2061) or e-mail (aalasadi@gprc.ab.ca) together with a phone number where you may be reached to arrange for an alternative date to write the test, if feasible.
+Failure to notify the instructor will result in a grade of zero for the test that was missed unless proof is presented that you were physically or mentally unable to do so due to a sudden illness or emergency or unavoidable circumstances beyond the student's control.

-It is expected that all students will display a professional attitude and behaviour in the classroom.
-This includes reliability, respect for and cooperation with your fellow students and the instructor, attention to fellow student questions and instructor's response, determination to achieve first-class work while meeting deadlines, and constructive response to criticism.
+All students are expected to display a professional attitude and behaviour in the classroom.
+This includes reliability, respect for and cooperation with your fellow students and the instructor, attention to fellow students' questions and instructor's response, determination to achieve first-class work while meeting deadlines, and constructive response to criticism.